 - Leave your passport and credit card in the hotel safe.
 Take a color copy of your passport with you (also of the page with the immigration stamp or visa).
 While traveling, carry your passport, credit card and other important documents on your body.

 - Don’t carry big amounts of cash with you

-- On day trips and excursions only take what is necessary with you
+- On day trips and excursions only bring what is necessary

 - Don’t leave your purse and luggage out of sight

 - Don’t trust a stranger with your luggage

 - If traveling on public buses, always keep an eye on your hand luggage (neither in the overhead compartment nor on the floor)